rtrppl/orgrr/readme.md

 ### orgrr-move-note

 This function allows to move the current note to one of the other containers.
-All links will be adjusted accordingly.
+All links in the note and all containers (!) will be adjusted accordingly.

 ### orgrr-random-note